A modal analysis of the behavior of inertial particles in turbulence: Analytical derivation

 and hence from Eq.~\eqref{J_stokes}

-which classifies as the Riccati equation in a tensorial form.
+which has been derived by others as well \cite{falkovich2002acceleration, gustavsson2016statistical} and classifies as the Riccati equation in a tensorial form.

-Equation \eqref{F_eq}, in contrast to Eq.~\eqref{J_stokes}, is nonlinear and has constant coefficients.
-It is expressed in terms of $\bl F$, which is an instantaneous rate of deformation of the cloud normalized by its size, and is independent of the arbitrary choice of $\bl X$.
-As a result, its determinant $\det{\bl F}$ is a statistically stationary variable for sufficiently long $t$.
-To show that, we employ Jacobi's formula,
+Equation \eqref{F_eq}, in contrast to Eq.~\eqref{J_stokes}, is nonlinear but has constant coefficients.
+It is expressed in terms of $\bl F$, which is an instantaneous rate of deformation of the cloud normalized by its size and is independent of the arbitrary choice of $\bl X$.
+As a result, its determinant $\det{\bl F}$ is a statistically stationary variable for sufficiently long $t$ for flows reaching an equilibrium.
+To show that and establish a relationship between $\mathcal C$ and $\bl F$, we employ Jacobi's formula,